-G. Audit Requirements
+G. AUDIT REQUIREMENTS

 - 1. The Grantee must include an examination and accounting of the expenditures of Grant funds in its first annual audit following the completion of the project.
 A copy of the audit report must be made available to RIA or its designated representative, if requested. - 2.
 The audit must adhere to the following requirements, whichever is applicable: - a.
-Generally accepted auditing standards established by the American Institute of Certified Public Accountants (AICPA); or - The General Accounting Office (GAO) Standards for Audits of Governmental Organizations, Programs, Activities, and Functions, latest revised edition (Yellow Book). - 3.
+Generally accepted auditing standards established by the American Institute of Certified Public Accountants (AICPA); or

+- b.
+The General Accounting Office (GAO) Standards for Audits of Governmental Organizations, Programs, Activities, and Functions, latest revised edition (Yellow Book). - 3.
 The Grantee must notify RIA of any audit findings related to RIA's grant or general grant management and will reimburse RIA for unauthorized and unwarranted expenditures disclosed in the audit, if so directed by RIA. - 4.
 Failure to comply with state audit requirements could impact a Grantee's ability to receive future RIA grants until such compliance is achieved. - 5.
 Upon request by RIA, the Grantee shall make available, and cause any contractor to make available, for audit and inspection by RIA and its representatives all the books, records, files and other documents relating to any matters pertaining to the project.

-III.
-PROCUREMENT AND CONTRACTS
+III.PROCUREMENT AND CONTRACTS

-A. General Procurement
+A. GENERAL PROCUREMENT

-All purchases of goods and services funded, in whole or in part, with the grant shall be made according to the established procurement laws, regulations and guidelines of the Grantee, provided that its policies are substantially in conformance with the Model Procurement Ordinance for Local Governments developed in accordance with the SC Consolidated Procurement Code.
+1. All purchases of goods and services funded, in whole or in part, with the grant shall be made according to the established procurement laws, regulations and guidelines of the Grantee, provided that its policies are substantially in conformance with the SC Consolidated Procurement Code.

-If the Grantee has no procurement laws, regulations or guidelines, the procedures outlined in "Article 5: Source Selection and Contract Formation" of the SC Consolidated Procurement Code may be used as a guideline for the procurement of goods and services and "Article 9: Construction, Architect-Engineer, Construction Management, and Land Surveying Services" for construction funded, in whole or in part, with an RIA grant.
+If the Grantee has no procurement laws, regulations or guidelines, the procedures outlined in "Article 5: Source Selection and Contract Formation" of the SC Consolidated Procurement Code (SC Code of Laws Title 11, Chapter 35) may be used as a guideline for the procurement of goods and services and "Article 9: Construction, Architect-Engineer, Construction Management, and Land Surveying Services" for construction funded, in whole or in part, with an RIA grant.

-Likewise, the procedures outlined in Article 5 of the SC Consolidated Procurement Code and "Chapter 4: Procuring Professional Services Independent of Construction Services" of the SC Manual for Planning and Execution of State Permanent Improvements may be used as a guideline for the solicitation of proposals for planning studies funded, in whole or in part, with an RIA grant.
+Likewise, the procedures outlined in Article 5 of the SC Consolidated Procurement Code and "Chapter 4: Procuring Professional Services Independent of Construction Services" of the SC Office of the State Engineer's Manual for Planning and Execution of State Permanent Improvements (OSE Manual), found at procurement.sc.gov/manual, may be used as a guideline for the solicitation of proposals for planning studies funded, in whole or in part, with an RIA grant.